 While a traditional land safari is a thrilling experience, nothing beats a boat safari.
 Watching the animals from the water gives you a unique vantage point and seems to make them completely oblivious to your presence.
 The tranquillity of the water and the privileged access you have to terrain that would otherwise have been inaccessible makes for an unforgettable game viewing experience.
 Few parks can offer this winning combination of land and river safari.

 8. The area has only two seasons: a wet and a dry season

 The wet season stretches from around November to March and transforms the landscape into a lush green sanctuary, while the dry season sees large herds of animals congregate on the river banks for a drink.
 Both seasons have their unique allure; it all just depends on the type of safari you want to take.

 9. Botswana currency is the Pula

 Pula means rain in Setswana, and because rain is very scarce in Botswana it is considered to be very valuable; a blessing.
-Currently the exchange rate is around 10.6 BWP to the US Dollar and 1.29 to the Rand.

 10. What to bring besides binoculars

 Bring insect repellent and all manner of sun protection, including sunscreen, sunglasses, and a decent hat.
 You’re going to need comfortable walking shoes and a light jacket in case the weather changes.
 In winter, you’ll need warm clothes (think sub-zero temperatures at night), and in summer it is best to avoid synthetic fabric and anything black to ensure that you keep cool.